szechp/pokefireredlegacy-de/README.md

 Sevii Islands and Postgame:
 - Much more Postgame Content (Especially on The sevii islands)
+- More Battles
-- There's kinda a Sevii League that rewards you with the Aurora Ticket
+- There's kinda a Sevii League (A Bunch of boss trainrs to fight) that rewards you with the Aurora Ticket
 - Gym leader rematches
 - Roamers made much easier to get (Beating the elite four spawns the other roamers assuming you caught the current roamer, they don't roar, they have good ivs, and a npc on Five Island shows you them to put them in the dex.
-Also this NPC has something
+Also this NPC has something)
 - Better rewards and items given thoughout the game (Facade Onix Guy gives you a lucky egg now) (Selphy has a chance for master balls)
 - VS Seeker Postgame Upgrade (Only takes 1/5 of the steps and gets 100% of all trainers in range)
 - National Dex 60 Pokemon requirement removed
 - Eggtutor after you beat a certain set of trainers
-- A Certain set of trainers from Johto are avaible to battle
+- A Certain set of trainers from Johto are available to battle
-- Catch all 180 Pokemon, and meet up with oak
+- Catch all 180 Pokemon in the dex, and meet up with oak
-- Embark on a Treasure Hunt for celebi
+- Embark on a Treasure Hunt for Celebi

 HMs:
-- All Cut Trees and Rocks get removed permently
+- All Cut Trees and Rocks get removed permanently
 - HMs are Replaceable
+- Victory Road Boulders stay in place
 - Rock Smash added over the Everstone aid with more rocks placed (Optional) Everstone is placed in rock tunnel (Ex: Rock on route 4 that you can break to reach mt moon from cerulean) (Rock Smash can be used after beating Surge)
-- TMs got better placement (Hidden Power, Sludge Bomb, Facade are in the game, Locations got more tms like Seafoam has a ice beam tm)
+- TMs got better placement (Hidden Power, Sludge Bomb, Facade are in the game, Locations got more tms like Seafoam has a ice beam tm, thunderbolt in power plant, flamethrower on mt ember)
 - Some New Optional Areas Accessed by Rock Smash
 - Removed Waterfall Needed use on Four Island (Is just a trophy type item, also dive added as a trophy type island in Safari Zone)

 QOL:
+- Faster Nurse Joy
+- Bag Sorting
-- EV and IV checkers on the 2nd floor of pokecenters
+- EV and IV checkers on the 2nd floor of Pokecenters
 - EXP Share Is in place of the running shoes (Running shoes is gotten at oaks lab at the start of the game)
 - Repels Reuse
 - Price Adjustments